denesfilotas/vscode-blitz3d/README.md

 ## Known Issues

  * Field declarations are not marked as fields semantically.
  * Colons are not supported.
-Using a colon as a command separator will create a warning in the diagnostics window.
+Using a colon can cause unexpected behaviour.
  * Hangs and unexpected behaviour (without code loss) can be experienced rarely

 ## Release Notes
 This update adds the following features:
- * Dimmed arrays are now supported
+ * Dimmed arrays are now supported, with proper code completion and signature help
  * Type detection improved
  * Added command to open examples in the editor
-> To see all the changes, check the changelog or the github repo.
+> To see all the changes, check the [changelog](CHANGELOG.md) or the [GitHub repository](https://github.com/denesfilotas/vscode-blitz3d).